aniyomiorg/aniyomi-website/src/help/guides/getting-started.md

 To find and add anime/manga to your library, tap **Latest** for a source's most recently updated anime/manga, or tap on the source itself to browse and search their catalog.

-Now that you've presumably found anime/manga that you want to add, click on it and then press the <Navigation item="bookmark"/> button, it should now appear in your <Navigation item="anime_library"/> if it's an anime or in <Navigation item="manga_library"/> if it's a manga ready to be watched or read!
+Now that you've presumably found anime/manga that you want to add, click on it and then press the <NavigationText item="bookmark"/> button, it should now appear in your <NavigationText item="anime_library"/> if it's an anime or in <NavigationText item="manga_library"/> if it's a manga ready to be watched or read!

 ::: guide Other ways to search for anime/manga
-You can also search for anime/manga globally across all your sources by using <Navigation item="search"/> located in the top-right of <Navigation item="browse"/> → **Anime Sources**/**Manga Sources**.
+You can also search for anime/manga globally across all your sources by using <NavigationText item="search"/> located in the top-right of <NavigationText item="browse"/> → **Anime Sources**/**Manga Sources**.
 :::
 :::: guide Trouble finding a specific anime/manga Check your spelling and try again, there's also the chance that your used source may not host the anime/manga you're looking for.